Update on COVID-19

 We are not nor do we claim to be medical or scientific professionals.
 Please visit this link to educate yourself on COVID-19.

-On Thursday, March 12, 2020, in response to the growing threat of COVID-19 (“coronavirus”), Chief Just John D. Minton issued this order, effectively shutting down all Kentucky Courts.
+On Thursday, March 12, 2020, in response to the growing threat of COVID-19 (“coronavirus”), Chief Justice John D. Minton issued this order, effectively shutting down all Kentucky Courts.
 Governor of Kentucky, Andy Beshear, issued an updated Executive Order.
 There is no set date as to when this Kentucky order will end.